PunchThrough/bean-documentation/app_message_types.md

 ID Major  |  ID Minor  |  Function                         |  Sender  |  Receiver  |  Data Struct        |  Description
 ----------|------------|-----------------------------------|----------|------------|---------------------|--------------------------------------------------------------------------------------------------------------------
 0x00      |  0x00      |  Serial Pass-Through              |  Client or Bean  |  Bean or Client    |  anything           |  Used for sending serial data to and from the Bean.

+Note: Only Bean-to-Client and Client-to-Bean connections are supported at this time.
+Bean-to-Bean and Client-to-Client connections are not supported.

 ## Bluetooth